opensearch-project/documentation-website/_api-reference/index-apis/component-template.md

 #### `alias`

-The alias name as the key.
+The name of the alias to associate with the template as a key.
 Required when the `template` option exists in the request body.
+This option supports multiple aliases.

 The object body contains the following optional parameters for the alias: